Old Carlisle

-Old Carlisle is a village in the civil parish of Westward in the Allerdale district of Cumbria, England.
+Old Carlisle is a village in the civil parish of Westward in the Cumberland unitary authority area of Cumbria, England.
 It is located by the River Waver, and was originally a part of Cumberland before the reorganisation of local government in 1974.

-Roman Fort
+Roman fort

-During the Roman Times, Old Carlisle was home to a Roman Fort.
+During the Roman times, Old Carlisle was home to a Roman fort.
 It has been dated back to the 2nd century AD, and was destroyed and rebuilt in 296 AD.